Ed-Hong/cshw/advanced-os/project2/README.txt

 The program writes two output files: output.out and stats.out. output.out is used to test for Mutual Exclusion, while stats.out is used to report statistics such as message complexity, response time, etc.
+The current version of the program however only tracks two stats: message complexity (counted in number of messages sent) and response time (milliseconds).

+The statavg script can be used to compute the average response time and message complexity.
+The test script can be used to test for Mutual Exclusion.